AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## lastfm

-Experiment ran using the Lastfm dataset with and the following presented models and their configurations.
+Experiment ran using the Lastfm dataset with the following presented models and their configurations.
 The complete configuration can be found in `config_files/run_lastfm.yml`:

 - Summarized results from `experiment_results/lastfm.csv`: